Summit County Small Business Assistance Grants

 - Gyms & Recreation Centers

-- The application can be accessed at: https://summitcountygrants.smapply.io/
+- For unincorporated Summit County, the application can be accessed at

 It is the goal of Summit County and our partner municipalities to move quickly to get this support to eligible businesses.
 The application and review process will occur within the town in which your business is located or with Summit County if your business is located in an unincorporated area such as Keystone, Copper or Wildernest.
 To speed the review and distribution of funds please verify your business location and apply to that local government.